Blue tree painted at Avoca Dell Reserve

 Mayor Wayne Thorley said the blue tree message can be difficult for many people.

-"We recognise the importance of mental and physical wellbeing and continue to support this vital work in our community."
+"We recognise the importance of mental and physical wellbeing and continue to support this vital work in our community," he said.

 Although the tree was already full of blue, attendees were able to add more and include their own personal contribution.

-The tree's location was bought to council's attention by Suzanne Morris in April.
+The idea of painting this tree was bought to the council's attention by nearby resident Suzanne Morris in April.

 "Mental health is everywhere, all the time," she said.

-Ms Morris who lives across the road, said the tree has already created conversations and interest between the permanent residents.
+Ms Morris said the tree had already created conversations and interest between the permanent residents.

 "I was looking at the tree and thought it seemed a bit sad, so this is a great way to spark conversations and get people interested," she said.

-Project partners included the Murray Bridge suicide prevention network, Silent Ripples, wellbeing hub, community centre and the Mobilong Rotary Club.
+Other project partners included the Murray Bridge Suicide Prevention Network, Silent Ripples and the Mobilong Rotary Club.

 - Get help: Talk to your GP; find a local mental health service that suits you at murraymallee.servicesdirectory.org.au; call Lifeline on 13 11 14 or Beyond Blue on 1300 224 636; or, in an emergency, call 000.